 Acidic mouthwashes like Listerine will dissolve your enamel over time, as well as regularly eating acidic foods.
 Be careful what you eat and what you gargle.
 Use a neutral mouthwash and be careful not to eat too many acidic foods.
 This can help a lot.

 Dehydration can also cause tooth sensitivity, including from alcohol or caffeine drink, Keep yourself hydrated during all seasons to fend off tooth pain.

 Meeting your dentist for treatment will offer you the normal teeth cleaning.
 More so, the applications of a fluoride gel which will further strengthen your teeth.
 Don’t be scared if your teeth are temporarily sensitive after the treatment.

 The longer you put it off, the bigger the problem you’d have to fix, which means more pain for you and an increased chance of losing your teeth in your old age.
 Take care of them now while you can.
 Prevention beats cure.

-You can meet Dr. Rodney Raanan of Beverly hills to take care of this for you
+You can meet top Beverly Hills Dentist Dr. Rodney Raanan to take care of this for you